 The Least Common Multiple (LCM) of two numbers is the smallest number that is a multiple of both.
 In the context of our school event, the LCM of 2 and 9 will tell us the minimum number of hot dogs and buns we need to buy so that we don't have any leftovers of either.
-Understanding how to find the LCM isn't just useful for event planning; it's a crucial skill in algebra, number theory, and various real-world applications.
+Plus, understanding how to find the LCM isn't just useful for event planning; it's a crucial skill in algebra, number theory, and various real-world applications.
 So, let's dive into what exactly the LCM of 2 and 9 is and how to find it.

 Main Subheading: Understanding the Least Common Multiple